Joint Seminar on Complex Algebraic Geometry and Complex Analysis

 DATE AND PLACE

-The next meeting will take place on Friday, July 12th, 2024 at Ruhr-Universität Bochum.
+The next meeting will take place on Friday, January 30th, 2026 at Universität Duisburg-Essen.

 TALKS